Four Routes or the Family Fun Fondo

 The Gran route is a lovely and challenging ride on quiet roads.
 You cycle the same route as the Piccolo and Medio riders but then you extend your ride through the agricultural landscape traversing alongside fields of canola, wheat and barely to the quintessential prairie town of Delisle.
 Experience the unique feeling of flying that only being on a bike in the presence of the prairie sky can bring.
-Your 125KM journey is complete with your return from the west side of the South Saskatchewan River when you arrive back at the Prairie Gran Fondo Festival site to celebrate your conquest.
+Your 125KM journey is complete with your return from the west side of the South Saskatchewan River when you arrive back to the finish line at the Western Development Museum to celebrate your conquest.

 Click the ROUTE icon below for the detailed Gran Fondo route map.

 GRAN-DADDY FONDO ROUTE (174KM)